Determining the Proton's Gluonic Gravitational Form Factors

+while fixing $A_g(0)$ to the value from CT18 PDFs extraction.
+We then determined $m_A$, $m_C$, and $C_g(0)$ by performing a two-dimensional fit of our data.

-extracted from our two-dimensional cross section data, within the holographic and GPD+VMD approaches, are compared to the latest lattice calculation from ref.~\cite{Pefkou:2021fni}, where $k^2 \equiv \vert t\vert$.
-For the $A_g(k^2)$ form factor (top panel), the GPD+VMD approach results in a form factor that is larger over the entire $t$-range than both the holographic QCD or lattice result.
-Our data clearly expand the $t$ range up to 4.5 GeV$^2$, doubling the range of $\vert t \vert $ compared the lattice calculations or extractions from the one-dimensional GlueX results~\cite{Ali:2019lzf}.
-Furthermore, the two-dimensional nature of our results allow, for the first time, to simultaneously constrain all three unknown parameters, $m_A$, $m_C$ and $C(t=0)$, from experimental data.
+In Fig.~\ref{fig:ACFF} both the $A_g(k^2)$ and $C_g(k^2)$ gluonic GFFs extracted from our two-dimensional cross section data, within the holographic and GPD approaches, are compared to the latest lattice calculation from Ref.~\citen{Pefkou:2021fni}, where $k^2 \equiv \vert t\vert$.
+For the $A_g(k^2)$ form factor (top panel), the GPD approach results in a form factor that is larger over the entire $t$-range than both the holographic QCD or lattice result.
+Our data clearly expand the $t$ range up to 4.5 GeV$^2$, doubling the range of $\vert t \vert $ compared to the lattice calculations or extractions from the one-dimensional GlueX results~\cite{Ali:2019lzf}.
+Furthermore, the two-dimensional nature of our results allows, for the first time, to simultaneously constrain all three unknown parameters, $m_A$, $m_C$, and $C(0)$, from experimental data.
 The $A_g(t)$ GFF extracted using the holographic QCD approach agrees well with the lattice results, hinting that this approach may provide a path for extracting the gluonic GFFs in this non-perturbative region of $J/\psi$ threshold production.